sudomesh/meshnode-database/README.md

 # Usage

 Copy config.js.example to config.js and edit to suit your needs.
-There are two levels of access control.
+There are two levels of access control:

+*admin: Full access.
+*deployer: Can only create new nodes.

+# Security

+You should only ever run this through a reverse proxy with SSL enabled.

 # Prerequisites